HajjSalad/HajjSalad/README.md

-- 👋 Hi, I’m @HajjSalad
+- 👋 Hi, I’m Hajj.
-- I’m interested in everything Engineering, Firmware and Embedded.
+- Interested in everything Engineering, Firmware and Embedded.

 <!---
 HajjSalad/HajjSalad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.